Officer says when he saw Floyd's face: `He didn't look good'

 “I wasn’t sure if he was breathing or not,” Lane said.

-Prosecutors have argued that the officers violated their training by not rolling Floyd onto his side or giving him CPR, and that even bystanders could see that Floyd was in trouble.
+Prosecutors have argued that the officers violated their training by not rolling Floyd onto his side or giving him CPR.
 Defense attorneys have attacked the department's training as inadequate and have highlighted a culture that they said emphasized deference to senior officers like Chauvin.

+Lane agreed with Trepel that he was trained to move someone from a prone position if possible.
+He also acknowledged that in statement to state investigators about six days after the killing, he said he felt like the situation “could have been handled differently."

 Kueng and Thao testified last week.
 Thao said he was relying on the other three officers to care for Floyd’s medical needs while he controlled the crowd and traffic.
 Kueng, who like Lane was a rookie, said he deferred to Chauvin.